 While ordering, you can also add titles to your pull list to make it easier to order them the next month (of course, you can also edit the pull list later).
 DCBS’s pull list doesn’t automatically add those titles to your order for the month, which I actually like, but some might be annoyed that you have to manually add those titles every time, especially if the customer orders many titles per month.
 Plus, using the pull list to create your order adds all of the variants, so don’t freak out when you see that your order total is in the hundreds of dollars.
 Also, once you’ve submitted your order, you have until around the end of each month to edit your order, but once that time has passed, you’re stuck with that order (there are exceptions, but it will cost you–see the FAQ).
 However, you can always add to your order even after it has been submitted (such as when I ordered some comics that had been out for 2-3 months already, and I still received the 40% discount!).
 Finally, you can access any of your orders, and see the status of the individual comics in your order.
 For example, DCBS uses icons to denote if a comic has been picked and shipped.
 As far as payment, the site says it charges you between the 14th-16th of the month.
 All of this pertinent information is in the FAQ, but the way the FAQ is organized (and worded) made it difficult to find exactly what I was looking for (or maybe I’m just too impatient).
 I would suggest that DCBS rewrite the FAQ to be a little more customer friendly, especially for first timers.

-Shipping is a flat rate of $6.95 per month (more if you want the comics biweekly or weekly).
+Shipping is a flat rate of $7.50 per month (more if you want the comics biweekly or weekly) as of 2017.
 Also, if you order monthly shipping, the order ships the first week of the following month that all your comics were published in.
 So my order of July comics (that I ordered in May) were shipped during the first week of August.
 They arrived sealed in large comic-style bags filled with 3-5 comics per bag and taped VERY securely.
 While I appreciate the care taken for the shipping of my order, I became slightly annoyed when trying to remove my comics from the bags.
 I was only able to open one bag without tearing it, the tape job was so good.
 In fact, I was afraid I would end up damaging my comics!
 But none were damaged either during shipping or my extrication.
 I recommend using scissors or a knife to help with this process.

 - You can order more than just comics: buy books, trades, magazines, shirts, collectibles, etc.